 You offer an Expedited shipping option for $20.00 in your online store.
 A customer chooses the Expedited service at checkout and the order imports into ShipStation after it's placed.
 When the order imports, ShipStation sees that the Requested Service is Expedited...

 But since it's not mapped yet, ShipStation doesn't know which service you want to use to create the shipping label.

 Service Mapping tells ShipStation which service to assign based on the order's Requested Service value.

 For the above example, you want Expedited orders to arrive as soon as possible, so you use FedEx Standard Overnight whenever you receive such an order.
 By mapping the Expedited service to FedEx Standard Overnight, ShipStation will then automatically apply FedEx Standard Overnight to any order that includes Expedited as the Requested Service.

 There are two ways to create Service Mapping in ShipStation:

-You can set up Service Mapping in the Order Details screen or the shipping sidebar in ShipStation.
+You can set up Service Mapping in the shipping sidebar or the Order Details screen.

 Click unmapped (the hyperlinked text next to the Requested service displayed in the shipping details).